North Dakota Student Grants for College

 North Dakota State Student Incentive Grants Program

 Students may reapply each year.
-The program is open to graduates of a North Dakota high school or GED recipients.
-They must meet the requirements for admission at a state college, university, or tribal college, and enroll as a full-time student.
+The program is open to graduates of North Dakota high schools and GED recipients.
+Applicants must meet the requirements for admission at a state college, university, or tribal college, and enroll as a full-time student.

 These grants are only available to residents of North Dakota who are first-time undergraduate students.
 To apply, simply fill out and submit the FAFSA by March 15.